coopcreds/coopcreds.com/content/contact.md

 layout: contact
 ---

-We're looking to talk with anyone who's interested in [Co-op Credentials](/coop-credentials), particularly other co-operatives and co-operative industry bodies, as elaborated below.
-To get the conversation off on the right foot, please review the pages on this site, in particular [What We're Doing](/what-we-are-doing).
+We're looking to talk with anyone who's interested in Co-op Credentials, particularly other co-operatives and co-operative industry bodies, as elaborated below.
+To get the conversation off on the right foot, please review the pages on this site, in particular [our work plan](/our-work-plan).
 Correspondence is shared between representatives from FairBnB.coop, Pavilion and Resonate and is kept private.

 ## Co-operatives